kliment-olechnovic/voroif-gnn-v2-app/README.md

 Compared to the first version of VoroIF-GNN, VoroIF-GNN-v2 uses new tessellation contact area-based pseudoenergy descriptors.
 The new descriptors are based on the observed and expected probabilities of contacts to occur and persist in folded conformations.
 The probabilities were derived from the contact areas calculated using [Voronota-LT](https://www.voronota.com/expansion_lt/) [2] for ensembles of structures collected from PDB.
-VoroIF-GNN-v2 graph neural network models was trained using the same collection of diverse docking models as the first version of VoroIF-GNN.
+VoroIF-GNN-v2 graph neural network models were trained using the same collection of diverse docking models as the first version of VoroIF-GNN.

 VoroIF-GNN-v2 was used by group "Olechnovic" that participated in the CAPRI Round 57 scoring challenge by running the VoroIF-jury (Voronoi tessellation-based InterFace jury) algorithm [3] that utilized VoroIF-GNN-v2 as the primary single-model scoring method.